JDazogbo/VehicleControl/README.md

 ## Repository Structure

 The [`EVLQR`](./EVLQR) directory contains all the materials related to the Linear Quadratic Regulator (LQR)-based energy management controller.
-Inside, you'll find scripts such as `LQRSolver.m` for solving the LQR control problem, as well as the main Simulink model [`VehicleEnergyManagementSystem.slx`](./EVLQR/VehicleEnergyManagementSystem.slx), which implements the electric vehicle control architecture.
+Inside, you'll find scripts such as [`GenerateLQRGains.m`](./EVLQR/GenerateLQRGains.m) for solving the LQR control problem, as well as the main Simulink model [`VehicleEnergyManagementSystem.slx`](./EVLQR/VehicleEnergyManagementSystem.slx), which implements the electric vehicle control architecture.

 The [`MMAE`](./MMAE) folder includes tools and files for Multi-Model Adaptive Estimator.
 Of particular importance is the Simulink toolbox [`MultiModelToolbox.slx`](./MMAE/MultiModelToolbox.slx), which enables dynamic model switching and parameter estimation within the simulation environment.